 These are very attractive soft tops.
-The white and black contrasts from the handles and aesthetic accents look quite nice, and the way the Velcro handle comes together over the top of the cooler has a really cool like.
+The white and black contrasts from the handles and aesthetic accents look quite nice, and the way the Velcro handle comes together over the top of the cooler has a cool like.
 Other small features that bring it all together are the side black hatched pockets and black zipper handles.

 These products tend to fall in the intermediate to premium price ranges.
-This high asking price comes from a combination of having somewhat limited storage size and also being the higher end of the soft-sided cooler spectrum.
+This high asking price comes from a combination of having a somewhat limited storage size and also being the higher end of the soft-sided cooler spectrum.

 Overall Rating –

 The Igloo Marine Ultra Soft Cooler Bag Review receives 4 out of 5 coolers.
-Fantastic cooling life (for a soft top), great looks, and some helpful features are all huge pros for this cooler bag.
-There are some build quality issues, however, but even with these the good just outweighs the bad too much and we definitely recommend this product for someone who is looking for a small cooling solution for the lake or pool.
+Fantastic cooling life (for a soft-top), great looks, and some helpful features are all huge pros for this cooler bag.
+There are some build quality issues, however, but even with these the good just outweighs the bad too much and we recommend this product for someone who is looking for a small cooling solution for the lake or pool.